mixpanel/docs/pages/docs/admin/organizations-projects/manage-projects.md

 ## Transfer Project to Another Organization

-Organization owners and project owners in a project can transfer that project to another organization of which they have permissions.
+Organization owners and project owners in a project can transfer that project to another organization to which they have permission.

 When a user transfers a project to another organization, the project members and service accounts don't transfer with the project.
 As a result, project members will lose access to the project if they aren't members of the target organization, and service accounts will need to be recreated.